AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 ## Integration with Experience Cloud

-Adobe Commerce integrates with all Experience Cloud solutions to deliver personalized commerce experiences at scale.
-Primarily, [Data Connection](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/data-connection/overview) unlocks insights about your shoppers' buying behavior so that you can create personalized shopping experiences across all channels with other Adobe Digital Experience products.
+Adobe Commerce integrates with all Experience Cloud solutions to deliver [personalized commerce experiences at scale](https://experienceleague.adobe.com/en/docs/commerce-admin/customers/customers-menu/personalize-scale#customers-menu).

+[Data Connection](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/data-connection/overview) unlocks insights about your shoppers' buying behavior so that you can create personalized shopping experiences across all channels with other Adobe Digital Experience products.

 >[!NOTE]
 >
->See [Digital Experience blueprints](https://experienceleague.adobe.com/en/docs/blueprints-learn/architecture/overview) for more information.
+>See [Digital Experience blueprints](https://experienceleague.adobe.com/en/docs/blueprints-learn/architecture/overview) for more technical detail.

 ## Integration with third-party systems